wolterlw/lw_visutils/README.md

-# net_modules
+# lw_visutils
-reusable PyTorch neural net modules, dataset wrappers and transformers
+Collection of reusable PyTorch modules, Dataset wrappers, Transformers and visualization tools used for Computer Vision research.